PokemonAutomation/Microcontroller/Wiki/Hardware/ArduinoUnoR3.md

 Why we do not support it:
 1. The Uno R3 and its knock-offs do not have enough memory or flash storage to run all the programs in this project.
 2. Many of the Uno R3's that are sold cannot be put into DFU mode.
 Therefore you cannot program them and they cannot be used.
 3. Driver support for the Uno R3 is very flaky.
 Sometimes it works out-of-box.
-Other times, it requires manually driver installation.
+Other times, it requires manual driver installation.
 4. The Uno R3 is complicated to use as it requires manually shorting pins and multiple actions on the computer.
 By comparison, [Teensy](Teensy2.md) has a button that does all this.

 ## Required Hardware